-- 1. Thank you for your patience and understanding as we work through the technological challenges along with solidifying individual class schedules.
-There are many schedule changes that occur due to beginning of the year drills, procedures, and events.
-I'd like to remind of about our district website that contains a lot of information about our learning model, protocols, procedures, and technical help.
-Click here! - 2.
-The Presidential Service Award program honors students who volunteer throughout their community.
+- 1. The Presidential Service Award program honors students who volunteer throughout their community.
 Students who volunteer 50, 75 or 100+ hours over the course of the school year will be honored with an award.
-Please contact Mrs. Doubrava in the Intermediate School office for more details. - 3.
+Please contact Mrs. Doubrava in the Intermediate School Office for more details. - 2.
 Emergency Drills: Throughout the school year, we will practice several drills which include fire, shelter, bus off-site evacuation, and lockdown.
-They are to help us be better prepared and to ensure the safety of all in the event an emergency did happen. - 4.
-NYS Law states that we need a doctor's notice to dispense medication even such things as over the counter medications.
+They are to help us be better prepared and to ensure the safety of all in the event an emergency did happen. - 3.
+NYS Law states that we need a doctor's notice to dispense medication even for such things as over the counter medications.
 Students may not take medication on their own.
-Contact the school nurse with any questions. - 5.
-Halloween: Due to the strict health restrictions regarding food sharing in school, along with having students split into multiple groups (cohort A, B, and remote), we will not be having Halloween celebrations this year. - 6.
-Cars are not permitted to park in the bus and fire lanes at any time.
+Contact the school nurse with any questions. - 4.
+Halloween: Halloween celebrations will take place in the afternoon on October 31st.
+Students are able to bring a school appropriate costume for the afternoon only.
+Students should not come to school in their costume, and we do not have a parade at this age level.
+All food/treats at the classroom party will need to be pre-packaged and store bought. - 5.
+Cars are not permitted to park in the Bus and Fire Lanes at any time.
 This includes after school and evening events.
 If you are picking up a student during the school day, please park in the large area and come to the front door.
-Our fire lane must be kept open. - 7.
+Our Fire Lane must be kept open. - 6.
 Please encourage your child to read.
-The School's goal for each student is to read 25 books a year for Grades 5 and 6.
-Students are recognized on the announcements as Ferocious Readers as they reach the goal. - 8.
+The school's 4K goal is for each student to read 4,000 pages a year at their particular reading level.
+Students are recognized on the announcements as Ferocious Readers as they reach the goal. - 7.
 Morning Drop-off: Students are not to arrive before 7:40 AM.
 Our Cafeteria is being used by Middle School students until this time.
-Student arrival between 7:40 AM 8:00 AM is dependent upon good behavior. - 9.
-Dismissal: Children should be picked up promptly between 2:15 PM 2:30 PM in the Art Room.
-Adults picking up students will be asked to sign a dismissal sheet before leaving with students.
-Please park in front of the building in the upper lot and use the side doors to the Art Rooms.
-Please do not arrive prior to_2:15PM.
-Recess may be on the black top until 2:20 PM, and this is a safety concern.
+Student arrival between 7:40 AM 8:00 AM is dependent upon good behavior. - 8.
+Dismissal: Children should be picked up promptly between 2:20 PM 2:30 PM.
+Adults picking up students will be asked to walk to the canopy by the main doors.
+Please connect with your student and walk them across the parking lot back to your vehicle.
+You do not need to sign-out your child.

 The Board of Regents adopted revised English Language Arts and Mathematics Learning Standards on September 11, 2017.
-We are now in full implementation of the ELA and Math Next Generation Learning Standards (NGLS) They can be found here.
+We are now in full implementation of the ELA and Math Next Generation Learning Standards (NGLS).
+They can be found here.
 We are no longer implementing the common core curriculum.

 The new standards have been the result of over two years of collaborative work to ensure New York State has the best learning standards for our students.
 Over 130 educators and parents worked together to make recommendations and revise the standards, resulting in a new set of revised English Language Arts and Mathematics Learning Standards.
-Additional information about the timeline for implementation in schools is available from Standards and Assessment Implementation Timeline.
+We have now fully implemented the new state standards.